 Travel

-Before you travel, the CDC recommends that you get up to date with your age-appropriate vaccines for best protection against severe illness or hospitalization, especially from respiratory illnesses like COVID-19, flu, and RSV.
+Before you travel, the CDC recommends that you get up to date with your age-appropriate vaccines for best protection against severe illness or hospitalization, including from respiratory illnesses like COVID-19, flu, and RSV.

 You can also take other precautions to protect your health and the health of others.

-• If you test positive or become sick, stay home and away from other people until your provider clears you to return to normal activities or your symptoms resolve, without the use of medications, after 24 hours.
+• If you test positive or become sick, stay home and away from other people.
+Follow strategies to prevent the spread of respiratory illness.

 • Consider wearing a mask in crowded or poorly ventilated indoor spaces, like on public transportation, on airplanes, and in transport hubs.